Can you live a long life with sleep apnea?

 These appliances work by repositioning the lower jaw and tongue, which helps keep the airway open during sleep.
 They are often used by individuals who find CPAP uncomfortable or inconvenient.

-However, regular follow-ups with a healthcare provider are necessary to ensure the appliance is working correctly and to monitor any potential side effects.
+However, regular follow-ups with a healthcare provider are necessary to ensure the appliance works correctly and monitor potential side effects.

 Emerging Treatments and Future Directions in Sleep Apnea Management